mluukkai/WebPalvelinohjelmointi2023/english/week8.md

 export default class extends Controller {
   destroy() {
+    // Confirmation dialog for the user
     const confirmDelete = confirm(
       "Are you sure you want to delete these selected ratings?"
     );
     if (!confirmDelete) {
       return;
     }

-    const selectedRatingsIDs = Array.from(
+    // Retrieve the selected rating IDs from the checkboxes const selectedRatingsIDs = Array.from(
       document.querySelectorAll('input[name="ratings[]"]:checked'),
       (checkbox) => checkbox.value
     );

-    const csrfToken = document.querySelector('meta[name="csrf-token"]').content;
+    // Include the CSRF token in the request headers so that Rails recognizes us as the logged in user const csrfToken = document.querySelector('meta[name="csrf-token"]').content;
     const headers = { "X-CSRF-Token": csrfToken };

-    fetch("/ratings", {
+    // Send a DELETE request to the ratings controller with the selected rating IDs fetch("/ratings", {
       method: "DELETE",
       headers: headers,